Nada8773/RTOS/Development of Real Time Systems Coursera/Assigment 2/README.md

 Use call back hooks in FreeRTOS
 Pre-requisite

--Create a task "matrixtask" containing the following functionality:
+- Create a task "matrixtask" containing the following functionality:

 ```
 #define SIZE 10